 *** / PETA - B

-The lead protagonist (you know he's going to be a conservationist) is laconic Sam Elliott (sans mustache) as Pickett, just an easygoin' nature photographer paddling around along the edge of the Florida's Eden State Park, snapping away at the nature, like he does, when his canoe gets rammed by the prodigal son (Adam Roarke) who--with his sexy sister Karen (Joan Van Ark)--is trying out their new outboard motor during a lull in their duties fulfilling wheelchair bound patriarch (and pollutant enthusiast) Ray Milland's regimented birthday expectations at their nearby island mansion.
+The lead hunk (you know he's going to be a conservationist) is laconic Sam Elliott (sans mustache) as Pickett, just an easygoin' nature photographer paddling around along the edge of the Florida's Eden State Park, snapping away when his canoe gets rammed by the prodigal son (Adam Roarke) who--with his sexy sister Karen (Joan Van Ark)--is trying out their new outboard motor during a lull in their duties fulfilling wheelchair bound patriarch (and pollutant enthusiast) Ray Milland's regimented birthday expectations at their nearby island mansion.
 Soaking wet from his splash, Pickett is invited home to change, meet the patriarch, and participate in the 'fun.'

-Since he gets a come hither look from Karen, naturally Pickett says yes.
-Soon he's meeting the gang and finding a real kindred soul in Milland --one of the more unique relationships in horror, a kind of off-center parallel maybe to Ben Quick and Will Varner in The Long Hot Summer or Col. Rutledge and Marlowe from The Big Sleep in the bond between him and Pickett, each recognizing in the other a capable outdoorsy plain-spoken hombre.
-There's also a bisexual vibe where we can't tell if Pickett's going to shack up with Karen or Roarke.
-As seductions and simmering resentments accrue over cocktails, deaths accrue via various (normal size) lizards, snakes, and arachnids outside in the greenhouse or around the grounds, as one person goes looking for the one who never came back from looking for someone else.
-Meanwhile no one can get any sleep or hook up, for the mansion is also besieged by frogs, croaking away at night, in a deafening cockblock serenade.
+Since he gets a come hither look from foy Karen, naturally Pickett says yes.
+Soon he's meeting the gang and finding a real kindred soul in Milland.
+One of the more unique relationships in horror, their connection forms a kind of off-center parallel maybe to Ben Quick and Will Varner in The Long Hot Summer or Col. Rutledge and Marlowe from The Big Sleep, each recognizing in the other a capable outdoorsy plain-spoken hombre.
+There's also a bisexual vibe in Elliott where we can't tell if Pickett's going to shack up with Karen or Roarke.
+As seductions and simmering resentments accrue over cocktails, deaths accrue via various (normal size) lizards, snakes, and arachnids outside in the greenhouse or around the grounds as one person goes looking for the one who never came back from looking for someone else.
+Meanwhile, no one can get any sleep or hook up, for the mansion is also besieged by frogs, croaking away at night, in a deafening cockblock serenade.

 |Blu-ray image much better|